7omahawk/java-socket-programming/README.md

 # Java Socket Programming
-In this repo created to understand about Java socket programming which is one-way client and server communication.
+In this repo created to understand about socket programming using Java which is one-way client and server communication.
 # Features
 One-way Client and Server setup where a Client connects, sends messages to the server and the server shows them using a socket connection.
 # Technologies: